Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - for all combinations of two axes: intersecting, skewing, parallel and same position and type mixing rotary-rotary, rotary-prismatic and prismatic-prismatic
 - changing algorithm from vector based by using cross products to geometric algebra based approach using the conformal model (CGA)

 The traditional approach calculates the axis intersection point, the intersection points and then the angles.
+For the different axis types exist multiple articles with additional algorithms.
+For prismatic axes, PG2 was developed by Pardos-Gotor.

 The geometric algebra calculates the two circles by defining planes and spheres, the meet of the two circles and the angles to the two intersecting points.
-Geometric algebra should be able to calculate it without coordinates and optimized to use only needed values.
-The code should cover the different axis types already.
+Geometric algebra can calculate without coordinates and optimized to use only needed values.
+The code covers different axis types already.

-Both method allow a split of pre-calculatable and angle-dependent calculations, where the first part can be cached.
+Both methods allow a split of pre-calculatable and angle-dependent calculations, where the first part can be cached.
 This speeds up calculation by about 50%.

+Geometic algebra code
+- each circle is defined by 9 values in conformal geometry (CGA).
+It can be precalculated and cached.
+The code is optimized by Gaalop/Maxima (Maxima is an optimizer for symbolic algebra)
+- the angles are calculated by the usual atan2 to get 360 degree angles in all quadrants.
+Instead of the cross product, the outer (=wedge) product is used

 # C parameter
 Configuration has three parts: